General

 Is student housing offered at the Round Rock Campus?

-Currently, student housing is not offered at the Round Rock Campus.
-Students can work with the Department of Housing and Residential Life for off-campus living selections.
+Currently, on-campus student housing is not offered at the Round Rock Campus.
+Students can browse the Round Rock Campus Off-Campus Housing Marketplace to browse nearby apartments and houses that are available for rent.

 -